Alberto23B/DynamicCssLogin/README.md

 Project is: _completed_

-## Room for Improvement
--Make the inputs and buttons unaccessible when the instruction tab is displayed

 ## Acknowledgements
 - This project was based on a project found at [this repo](https://github.com/florinpop17/app-ideas/tree/master/Projects).
 - Huge thanks to @florinpop17 !